 Why are they called Swedish meatballs?

-Although it’s one of Sweden’s most well-known culinary delights, the origin of Swedish meatballs can be traced back to a recipe that King Charles XII of Sweden brought back with him in the early 18th century from Turkey.
-Today, it is a staple for everyday meals and holiday traditions, not just in Sweden but around the world.
+Although it’s one of Sweden’s most well-known culinary delights, the origin of Swedish meatballs can actually be traced back to Turkey with a recipe that King Charles XII of Sweden brought back home with him from Turkey in the early 18th century.
+Today, it is a staple for everyday meals and holiday traditions, not just in Sweden, but around the world.

 What do you eat with Swedish meatballs?